Princess Beatrice's rebellious wedding: From stepson's secret role to her vintage wedding ring

 When Princess Eugenie congratulated her sister on her pregnancy news, she decided to share a previously unseen photograph from Beatrice's nuptials.
 The newlyweds are seen clasping hands and beaming at the camera, standing outside of their picture-perfect wedding venue.

-Beatrice's handwritten notes
+Beatrice's handwritten note

-Following their big day, the Princess sent out heartwarming hand-written thank you cards to well-wishers.
+Following their big day, the Princess sent out heartwarming handwritten thank-you cards to well-wishers.
 Royal fan account, the Duchess of Wonderland, shared a photo of the contents, and the message read: "Thank you so much for the wonderful note you so kindly sent to us on the occasion of our wedding this summer at Royal Lodge.
 Edo and I had a magical day filled with special moments with our families.

 "We are so grateful to all those who have worked hard to protect our communities over the last few months, we owe them so much.
 Thank you for thinking of us as we begin our married life.
 Beatrice and Edo x."